-The efficient management of rail infrastructure assets, including the accurate forecast of related investment plans are the cornerstone of the business of Rail Infrastructure Managers (IMs).
-IMs are looking to maximize the ‘value for money’ of their operations to the benefit of funders and other stakeholders, as well as of their service delivering to the rail customers.
-An efficient asset management is therefore about obtaining the right balance between costs of maintenance, renewal, traffic management, efficient customer services and the revenues coming from commercial activities and subsidies.
+The efficient management of rail infrastructure assets, including the accurate forecast of related investment plans, are the cornerstone of the business of rail infrastructure managers (IMs).
+IMs are looking to maximize the ‘value for money’ of their operations to deliver benefits to funders and other stakeholders, and improve service delivery to customers through ever more efficient asset management.
+Efficient asset management is about obtaining the right balance between the cost of maintenance, renewal, traffic management and delivering excellent customer service and the revenue coming from commercial activities and subsidies.

 EIM in action

-- EIM’s permanent Working Group on ‘Asset Management’ promotes the exchange of information among IMs for evidence-based analyses and benchmarks of management practices for business performance improvement.
+- EIM’s permanent Working Group on “Asset Management” promotes the exchangeof information among IMs for evidence-based analyses and benchmarks of management practices for business performance improvements.